Groups Acting Acylindrically on Trees: Preliminaries

 We say that a subgroup $H\leq G$ acts \emph{elliptically} on $T$, or that $H$ is an \emph{elliptic} subgroup, if the induced action of $H$ on $T$ is elliptic.
 Similarly, we say that an element $g\in G$ acts \emph{elliptically} on $T$, or that $g$ is an \emph{elliptic} element, if $\langle g\rangle\leq G$ is an elliptic subgroup. \end{definition}

-It follows from the fundamental theorem of Bass-Serre theory that an action is elliptical if and only if the quotient graph of groups is trivial. \begin{remark} In the context of acylindrical actions on trees these definitions will agree with those in Definition~\ref{def:isotype} and Theorem~\ref{Thm:categorisedActions} by the above lemma, although it is important to note that in general elliptic acylindrical actions on hyperbolic spaces (in the sense of Theorem~\ref{Thm:categorisedActions}) need not have fixed points. \end{remark}
+It follows from the fundamental theorem of Bass--Serre theory that an action on a tree is elliptic if and only if the quotient graph of groups is trivial. \begin{remark} In the context of acylindrical actions on trees these definitions will agree with those in Definition~\ref{def:isotype} and Theorem~\ref{Thm:categorisedActions} by the above lemma, although it is important to note that in general elliptic acylindrical actions on hyperbolic spaces (in the sense of Theorem~\ref{Thm:categorisedActions}) need not have fixed points. \end{remark}

-We will refer to the following well-known result from Bass-Serre Theory without proof, and obtain a corollary if we allow the extra assumption that the action is acylindrical. \begin{theorem} \textit{\cite[Corollary 2 of Theorem I.6.26]{stilwell2002trees}} Let $G$ be a group generated by a finite number of elements $s_1,...,s_m$ and let $T$ be a tree on which $G$ acts by isometry.
-Assume further that for all for distinct all pairs $1\leq i, j\leq m$ we have that $s_i, s_j$ and $s_is_j$ act elliptically on $T$.
-Then $G$ must act elliptically on $T$. \end{theorem} \begin{corollary} Let $G$ be a group generated by an arbitrary set of elements $S$ and let $T$ be a tree on which $G$ acts acylindrically by isometry.
+We will refer to the following well-known result from Bass--Serre Theory without proof. \begin{theorem} \textit{\cite[Corollary 2 of Theorem I.6.26]{stilwell2002trees}} Let $G$ be a group generated by a finite number of elements $s_1,...,s_m$ and let $T$ be a tree on which $G$ acts by isometry.
+Assume further that for all distinct pairs $1\leq i, j\leq m$ we have that $s_i, s_j$ and $s_is_j$ act elliptically on $T$.
+Then $G$ must act elliptically on $T$. \end{theorem} The following corollary is immediate. \begin{corollary} Let $G$ be a group acting on a tree $T$ generated by an arbitrary set of elements $S$.
 Assume further that for all distinct pairs $s_i, s_j\in S$ we have that $s_i, s_j$ and $s_is_j$ act elliptically on $T$.
-Then $G$ must act elliptically on $T$. \end{corollary} \begin{proof} Assume for contradiction that the action of $G$ on $T$ has the above property but is not elliptic.
-Then by Theorem~\ref{Thm:categorisedActions} it must be either lineal or non-elementary, so $G$ contains at least one loxodromic element, $g$.
+Then the action of $G$ on $T$ has no loxodromic elements. \end{corollary} Note that this will hold even in the case when $S$ is uncountable, as any loxodromic element would have to appear as a finite word over the elements of $S$, so would sit in a finitely generated subgroup where we can apply Theorem~\ref{thm:eliptGen}.

-By definition of $S$ we can express $g$ as a finite length word $s_1\cdot\cdot\cdot s_n$ over $S$.
-Consider the subgroup $H=\langle s_1,...,s_n\rangle\leq G$, which is a finitely generated group that acts acylindrically and by isometry on $T$.
-For all $1\leq i, j\leq n$ the elements $s_i, s_j$ and $s_is_j$ must act elliptically on $T$ by hypothesis, so it follows by Theorem~\ref{thm:eliptGen} that $H$ must act elliptically on $T$.
-The subgroup $H$ therefore cannot contain any loxodromic elements, which contradicts that $g\in H$ by construction giving the desired contradiction.
+By Theorem~\ref{Thm:categorisedActions}, Corollary~\ref{cor:eliptgen} implies that if the action is also acylindrical then $G$ must act elliptically, so must have a global fixed point.